Accumulator Betting Calculator

 How can a betting calculator help with this?
 Well, it allows you to input all possible outcomes and see the returns for each.
 What if the last leg of a Lucky 15 loses?
 What if the first horse places?
 All this can be taken into consideration and you will then be in a better position to decide if the cash-out amount is worth taking or you should allow the bet to run to a conclusion.

-This is particularly helpful when it comes to betting on football accumulators.
+This is particularly helpful when it comes to betting on football and football accumulators.
 As the time ticks down on your bet the price of a cash-out will shorten if one or more results aren’t going your way and it will edge up if all selections are winning.
 Use the betting calculator to check how much your acca will pay before deciding how much of a stake is needed to secure a healthy profit.
 It can also be put to good use in the event of a non-runner or match being abandoned.
 How will that affect your bottom line?
 The betting calculator ensures you are put firmly in the picture.

 How to Use a Betting Calculator